ArcadeHustle/Naomi_DIMM_CDR_boot/README.md

 https://archive.org/about/dmca.php

 "a side effect of dongle-based access control is that legitimate access to the software may be prevented if the dongle is lost, malfunctioning, damaged or obsolete"
-"thus cannot be archived without circumventing the dongle-based access control" https://web.archive.org/web/20060118092042/https://www.copyright.gov/1201/2003/reply/015.pdf
+"thus cannot be archived without circumventing the dongle-based access control"<br>
+https://web.archive.org/web/20060118092042/https://www.copyright.gov/1201/2003/reply/015.pdf

 Exemptions to Prohibition against Circumvention of Technological Measures Protecting Copyrighted Works – Seventh